stevenwscss/UIUC_DL4H_Project_SP23/README.md

 1. Install all the dependencies
 2. Save all the files from this repository under the same folder
 ![alt text](http://url/to/img.png)
-3. Run 'Main.py'
+3. Run `Main.py`
-4. A prompt message will be shown on the terminal asking 'Do you want to process the data?
-Enter Y or N: '
+4. A prompt message will be shown on the terminal asking `Do you want to process the data?
+Enter Y or N:`
-5. Enter 'Y' if the data has never been processed before.
+5. Enter "Y" if the data has never been processed before.
 The data needs to be processed before the first training
 6. The data will be processed automatically.
-Then a prompt message will ask you 'Please choose a model type: '.
-If you want to train the CONTENT model, enter 'CONTENT'; if you want to train the RNN model, enter 'RNN'; if you want to train the CONTENT model with LSTM, enter 'content_lstm'
+Then a prompt message will ask you `Please choose a model type: `.
+If you want to train the CONTENT model, enter "CONTENT'"; if you want to train the RNN model, enter "RNN"; if you want to train the CONTENT model with LSTM, enter "content_lstm'"
 7. The chosen model will be trained and tested.
 All the metrics will be printed to the terminal

 ## Results

-Our model achieves the following performance on :
+Our model achieves the following performance on:

 | Model name				  | ROC-AUC	    | PR-AUC	     | ACC	     |
 | --------------------------------------- |---------------- | -------------- | --------------|